 Here’s a breakdown of the major expenses you need to take into consideration after the tuition fees with ideas on how to keep the costs as low as possible if cutting college costs is a priority.
-Keeping the costs low means you can take a lesser loan amount and graduate with lesser debt, which is totally worth it!
+Keeping the costs low means you can take fewer loans and have less debt, which is totally worth it!

 Room and Board

-The cost of room and board is the single largest expense you will incur towards your college education after tuition fees.
+The cost of room and board is the single largest expense you will incur after tuition fees.
 Depending on the college and the living arrangements that you choose, room and board may make up almost half of your total college bill.
 Overlooking the cost of room and board can be a huge mistake.

 Fortunately, there are plenty of ways to cut back on the cost of room and board.

-Location has a major impact on room and board costs so if you have an option, consider enrolling in a college in a small town or more rural area, where living expenses are considerably cheaper than large cities, especially for off-campus apartments.
+Location also has a major impact on room and board costs.
+If you have an option, consider enrolling in a college in a small town or more rural area.
+Living expenses there are considerably cheaper than large cities, especially for off-campus apartments.